MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: STL Formula Decomposition

 We now introduce the concept of \emph{validity domain}, a time interval associated with every predicate and defined for every path in the STL formula.
-This interval represents the time domain over which each predicate applies and is defined as follows: \begin{defn} The \emph{validity domain} $\mathrm{vd}(\bar{\varphi})$ of each path $\bar{\varphi}$ of an STL formula $\varphi$, is recursively defined as
+This interval represents the time domain over which each predicate applies and is defined as follows: {\begin{defn} The \emph{validity domain} $\mathrm{vd}(\bar{\varphi})$ of each path $\bar{\varphi}$ of an STL formula $\varphi$, is recursively defined as

-\end{defn} where $T^\star\in [a,b]$ and $t^\star = \{t\ |\ (\bar{\varphi},t)\models \mathcal{F}_{[a,b]}\bar{\varphi}_1\}$ is a variable with initial value 0 that changes over time and captures the last instance of satisfaction for the eventually operator.
-This is necessary due to the redundancy of the eventually operator.
-We must ascertain the specific instances where the eventually condition is met to ensure finding a feasible trajectory.
-Additionally, we need to maintain the history of $t^\star$ for nested temporal operators which require recursive satisfaction.
+where $T^\star:=\{t\in[a,b]\ |\ (\mathbf{x},t)\models \mathcal{F}_{[a,b]}\bar{\varphi}\}$ is a time instant in $[a,b]$ when the state $\mathbf{x}$ evaluated at $t$ of a signal $\mathbf{x}(t)$ satisfies the eventually operator.
+The variable $t^{\star}$ is initialised to 0, but takes the value $t^\star = T^\star$ every time $T^{\star}$ is updated and thus captures the last instance of satisfaction for the eventually operator. \end{defn} } The above definition of $t^\star$ is necessary due to the redundancy of the eventually operator; we must ascertain the specific instances where the eventually condition is met to ensure finding a feasible trajectory.
+Additionally, we need to maintain the history of $T^\star$ for nested temporal operators which require recursive satisfaction.
 The validity domain is determined for each path of an STL formula in a hierarchical manner, beginning at the root of the tree, and each path has a distinct validity domain.
-The number of leaf nodes in an STL formula is equivalent to the total number of validity domains.
+The number of leaf nodes in an STL formula is equal to the total number of validity domains.
 In Definition \ref{defn:validity_domain}, we do not include the operators $\land$ and $\lor$ because they do not impose temporal constraints on the predicates and thus inherit the validity domains of their parent node.
 If there is no parent node, operators $\land$ and $\lor$ inherit the validity domains of their child node.